ajboots/InteractiCA/README.md

 ## What is this Project?

 This is a project developed with the purpose of teaching the concepts of cellular automata while developing the skills of computational thinking in users.
-As the developer's of this project, we hope that users are able to learn a little more about cellular automata and be inspired to create more with the foundational skills given in these lessons.
+As the developers of this project, we hope that users are able to learn a little more about cellular automata and be inspired to create more with the foundational skills given in these lessons.

 ## Guide to Developing InteractiCA